Your guide to average salaries in Germany

 Such a difference in salaries is mainly due to major corporations having their headquarters in these federal states or cities.
 For instance, Stuttgart has several automotive, high-tech or consumer goods industries, Frankfurt is the financial hub with its airport and trade fair, and even Hamburg hosts many media houses and consumer goods companies, leading to a median salary of €49,750.

-While you might want to flock to these highest-paying large cities, do keep in mind the high cost of living in cities such as Frankfurt.
+While you might want to flock to these large, high-paying cities, keep in mind the high cost of living in cities such as Frankfurt.

 Now, let’s compare the salaries in the South to the salaries in the North and East of Germany.